 The SAAC basic camp

-The SAAC basic camps are two-day-courses of basic knowledge about avalanches and the risks off-piste.
+The SAAC basic camp is a two-day-course of basic knowledge about avalanches and the risks off-piste.
 In these two days the SAAC guides - all of them certified mountain guides - inform about the dangers and how to behave in the backcountry.

 The SAAC basic camps start with a 3-hour-theoretical part on the first day.
 On the second day the participants divide into small groups of ten people with a guide for each group and go out into the backcountry.